Razia Sultan: Death

 When the news of Razia's arrest reached Delhi, the rebel nobles there appointed Muizuddin Bahram – a son of Iltutmish – on the throne.
 He formally ascended the throne on 21 April 1240, and the nobles pledged allegiance to him on 5 May 1240.
 The nobles expected the new king to be a figurehead, and intended to control the affairs of the state through the newly created office of naib-i mamlakat (equivalent to regent), which was assigned to Ikhtiyaruddin Aitigin.
 However, the new king had Ikhtiyaruddin Aitigin assassinated within 1–2 months.

 After deposing Razia, the nobles at Delhi had distributed important offices and iqtas among themselves, ignoring claims of Ikhtiyaruddin Altunia, who had arrested Razia at Tabarhinda.
 After Aitigin's death, Altunia lost all hope of realizing any benefits from Razia's overthrow, and decided to ally with her.
 Razia also saw this as an opportunity to win back the throne, and married Altunia in September 1240.
 The two were supported by some other disgruntled Turkic nobles, including Malik Qaraqash and Malik Salari.

 Altunia assembled an army, which according to Abdul Malik Isami, included Khokhars, Jats, and Rajputs.
 In September–October 1240, Sultan Muizuddin Bahram led an army against the forces of Altunia and Razia, and defeated them on 14 October 1240.
-Altunia and Razia were forced to retreat to Kaithal, where they were deserted by their soldiers, and were killed by a group of rebels.
+Altunia and Razia were forced to retreat to Kaithal, One later source has them murdered by bandits while fleeing, asleep under a tree outside Kaithal.
+It is more likely that she and her husband were murdered by their captors on 13 October 1240.

 She remains the only woman to have sat upon the throne of Delhi.